geocolon/marksanghoonkim.github.io/_posts/2016-01-23-start-your-blog-in-ten-minutes.md

 <li>show off your projects
 </ul>

 These are just a few of the many good reasons you should start a blog.
 I wanted to share a quick post about how to start a blog using <a href="https://pages.github.com/" target="_blank">Github Pages</a>.
 Github Pages is awesome, super easy to set up, and free!
 The content is hosted directly from your Github repository.
 All you need to do is add/edit your files, commit them, and add.
 And the changes will be live.
+Let's see how we can get started.

 <h4>Step 1: Create your repo</h4>

-You start by creating your repo in you Github.
+You start by creating your repo in Github.
 The title of your repo must be your <em>username</em>.github.io.
 Please see the image below.

 ![Create Repo](images/create-blog/01-create-repo.png "Creating Repo")